mpnally/Terrifically-Simple-JSON/README.md

 }
 ```

-In summary, we think that standardization of collection representations is better handled as a data modelling (ontology) problem
-than a media-type problem.
+In summary, Terrifically Simple JSON considers that standardization of collection representations is a data modelling (ontology) problem, not a media-type problem.

 ## Prior Art and Acknowledgements